pevey/medusa-plugin-ses/README.md

 ## Node v20

-- If you starting to test out Node v20, be sure you give runtime permission for fs reads due to the new Node permissions API.
+- If you are starting to test out Node v20, be sure you give runtime permission for fs reads due to the new Node permissions API.
 Otherwise, this plugin will not be able to read your email templates from the file system.

 ## Configuration